-Status of implementation of measures to grant Introduction of a system of performanceincentives to directors based remuneration
+Status of implementation of measures to grant incentives to directors

+Introduction of a system of performancebased remuneration

 As of the conclusion of the 80th ordinary general meeting of shareholders (held on June 29, 2005), the system of retirement benefits for directors was abolished.
 The remuneration of the Company's directors (excluding Chairman and Director and outside directors) is linked to business performance each year.